Crows Nest, New South Wales

 Crows Nest is a suburb on the lower North Shore of Sydney, New South Wales, Australia.
 It is also part of the North Sydney region, 5 kilometres north of the Sydney central business district, in the local government area of North Sydney Council.

 History

 Crows Nest was originally part of a 524 acre land grant made to Edward Wollstonecraft in 1821.

 The grant extended from the site of the present day Crows Nest to Wollstonecraft.
 Edward Wollstonecraft built a cottage, the 'Crow's Nest' and, according to his business partner Alexander Berry, chose the name "on account of its elevated and commanding position".

 Berry later built a more substantial Crow's Nest House on the estate in 1850, taking the name of the earlier cottage.

 This site is now the site of North Sydney Demonstration School.
 The gates of Crows Nest House (added in the 1880s) still stand at the Pacific Highway entrance to the school.
 Berry died at Crows Nest House on 30 November 1873.

 Heritage listings

-Crows Nest has a number of heritage-listed sites, including:
+Crows Nest has some heritage-listed sites, including: